 A. Students are allowed to bring a delicious lunch from home or enjoy a lunch from The 'Cat Café.
-No lunches from outside eating establishments are allowed.
+No lunches from outside eating establishments are allowed in the Cat Cafe.

 Q. What if my child gets to the cafeteria and does not have a ticket?